 - Smaller PSU requires upgrade if you want to install dedicated graphics

-The processor in this computer is excellent.
+The processor in this computer was excellent at the time of release, but is now considered old by 2022 standards.
 ASUS have used the quad-core Intel i5-6400, a 2015-release 6th generation Skylake processor.
 It has a clock speed of 2.7GHz with a turbo speed of 3.3GHz.

 There is no dedicated graphics card, but the integrated Intel HD Graphics 530 on the i5 can still handle low end gaming and will run video smoothly at 4K/UHD resolution.